ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 ## Overview

-`App` is the root component in the Blazor UI.
-This article looks how it functions and shows how to:
+`App` is the Blazor UI root component.
+This article looks how it functions and demonstrates how to:

 1. Add Dynamic Layouts - changing the default layout at runtime.
 2. Add Dynamic Routes - add and remove extra routes at runtime.